Physics-50/Module-1/docs/week3.md

 ## Background Reading and Miniquestions

-At the end of this week you should have a complete data set for the measured critical angle for (at least) three different masses.
+At the end of this week you should have a complete data set for the measured critical angle for (at least) five different masses.

 Before you begin taking data, there are two principles that we would like to introduce: **"real-time data visualization"** and **"iterative experimental design"**.
 In taking experimental data, we don't want to just blindly follow the procedure laid out in the experimental design.
 We need to ensure the data we are taking is reasonable and that our conclusions are well-founded and impactful.
 One way to ensure the data is reasonable is to have some real-time visualization set up ("plotting as you go").
 That way we can see our data as we are taking it, and adapt based on any new information.